Vertical sleeve gastrectomy is surgery to help with weight loss. The surgeon removes a large portion of your stomach.

 Your surgeon will ask you to have tests and visits with your other health care providers before you have this surgery.
 Some of these are:

-If you are a smoker, you should stop smoking several weeks before surgery and not start smoking again after surgery.
-Smoking slows recovery and increases the risk of problems.
-Ask your doctor or nurse for help quitting.
+If you smoke, you should stop several weeks before surgery and not start smoking again after surgery.
+Smoking slows recovery and increases the risk for problems.
+Ask your provider for help quitting.

 During the week before your surgery: